 Nearly 3-year manhunt ends in arrest of HSI most wanted fugitive

-DETROIT - ICE Homeland Security Investigations (HSI) special agents and deputies with the U.S. Marshals Service announced late Wednesday that the accused leader of a sophisticated human trafficking and narcotics distribution operation in Detroit was arrested this evening in Monroe, Michigan.
+DETROIT - U.S. Immigration and Customs Enforcement (ICE) Homeland Security Investigations (HSI) special agents and deputies with the U.S. Marshals Service announced late Wednesday that the accused leader of a sophisticated human trafficking and narcotics distribution operation in Detroit was arrested this evening in Monroe, Michigan.

 Darrick Bell, 50, aka Tone or Ghost, a U.S. citizen, was the subject of a nearly three-year manhunt, following the takedown of a large-scale human trafficking operation at the now-demolished Victory Inn Motel in Detroit.
 He was arrested late Wednesday at the Econo Lodge in Monroe.
 Authorities found nearly $12,000 and a quantity of suspected cocaine in Bell’s motel room.
 Authorities also arrested a female defendant who is facing drug charges.